jmazzola/CTFs/Internetwache CTF 2016/Misc/Misc70 - Rock with the wired shark!/README.md

 >   Attachment: [misc70.zip](./misc70.zip)

-After opening up misc70.zip we're greeted with [dump.pcapng](./dump.pcapng), a dump of sniffed traffic to be opened in Wireshark (who would've guessed from the challenge name~)
+After opening up misc70.zip we're greeted with **dump.pcapng**, a dump of sniffed traffic to be opened in Wireshark (who would've guessed from the challenge name~)

 ![Image of Wireshark](http://i.imgur.com/qsAJHxf.png)